ttu/json-flatfile-datastore/README.md

 ##### Dynamically typed data

-Dynamic data can be anonymous types, ExpandoObjects or JSON objects (JToken, JObject, JArray)
+Dynamic data can be anonymous types, ExpandoObjects, JSON objects (JToken, JObject, JArray) or `Dictionary<string, object>`.
+Internally dynamic data is serialized to ExpandoObject.

 ```csharp
 // Open database (create new if file doesn't exist)